theghostmac/theghostmac.github.io/content/english/blog/good-technical-writer.md

 ## 8. **Stay Updated with Industry Trends**

 The field of technical writing is constantly evolving with new tools, techniques, and best practices.
-One of such is the advent of Generative AI, which has revolutionalize content creation with a storm.
+One of such is the advent of Generative AI, which has revolutionized content creation with a storm.
 Staying updated helps you maintain a competitive edge and ensure your writing remains relevant and effective.

 **Tips:**